leomcclean/webauthv2/README.md

 <code>/app/static/</code> hosts static assets such as the CSS and font files.

-The CSS is similarly structured to the html; supported with a base file, extended by similar extension files, but also with an animations files "wild.css".
+The CSS is similarly structured to the html; supported with a base file, extended by similar extension files, but also with an animations files <code>wild.css</code>.
 The HTML elements declared in our files are rendered as flex boxes to correctly format our page for any size browser window.
 At this time the mobile interface is a functional one, but customer sizing and other mobile-centric features are not supported.

 ## Models and Database